dfs99/Ramer-Douglas-Peuker_Algorithm/README.md

     The main problem you may face is parallel lines in both images and text files.
 If the two lines used to get the distance are parallel, they will never cut each other.

+    Another problem may arise when generating gif is not to have a GUI backend.
+    The solution I've found is to install tkinter. sudo apt-get install python3-tk